Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: What do you mean when you say that the value of an expression statement is discarded?
+<span class="ques"></span> What do you mean when you say that the value of an expression statement is discarded?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: By definition, an expression represents a value.
+<span class="ans"></span> By definition, an expression represents a value.
 If `i` has the value 5, for example, then evaluating `i + 1` produces the value 6.
 Let's turn `i + 1` into a statement by putting a semicolon after it:

 ```C
 i + 1;